Biden administration moves to bring back endangered species protections undone under Trump

 For example, the previous administration allowed wildlife officials to take the economic cost of conserving species into account when deciding whether to put a plant or animal on the endangered species list — a move many environmentalists claimed violated both the letter and spirit of the law.

 Trump officials also made it easier to remove protections for threatened species, such as the American burying beetle, which once scurried nearly everywhere east of the Rockies but now lives in only a few parts of the country and is further threatened by climate change.
-Under Trump, the Fish and Wildlife Service weaken protections for the beetle at the behest of oil and gas drillers who must work around the imperiled insect.
+Under Trump, the Fish and Wildlife Service weakened protections for the beetle at the behest of oil and gas drillers who must work around the imperiled insect.

 The U.S. Fish and Wildlife Service and the National Marine Fisheries Service say they will reverse those rules.